dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 ---
 layout: post
-title: "API : The Less Scary Approach"
+title: "API's: A Look Into What They Are and How They Work"
-description: "Complete beginner introduction to API and implementation"
+description: "A complete introduction to API's for beginners.
+Learn what API's are, how they work, and write your first API."
 date: 2017-10-04 13:00
 category: Technical Guide, Backend
 banner: